oracle-livelabs/database/patch-me-if-you-can/lab4-autoupgrade-4-patching/lab4-autoupgrade-4-patching.md

 ![confusion](./images/autoupgrade-status-log.png " ")
 </details>

-No additional tasks needed.
+No additional tasks are needed.
 You can progress.

 ## Task 6: AutoUpgrade Deploy